Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 - Wyoming's games have gone over 54 points in two opportunities this season.

-- Saturday's over/under is 15.4 points lower than the two team's combined 69.4 points per game average.

-- These two squads combine to surrender 45.9 points per game, 8.1 fewer than this contest's over/under.
+- The two teams combine to score 69.4 points per game, 15.4 more than the total in this contest.

+- This contest's over/under is 8.1 points more than the 45.9 these two squads combine to surrender per game this season.

-- The average total in Bulldogs games this season is 62, eight points more than Saturday's total of 54.
+- The Bulldogs and their opponents have scored an average of 62 points per game in 2021, eight more than Saturday's total.

-- In 2021, games involving the Cowboys have averaged a total of 49.4 points, 4.6 fewer than this game's set over/under.

 Fresno State Stats and Trends